-Weapon and Firearm Charges
+Weapon and Firearm Charges in Pasco

 Article 1, Section 8 of the Florida Constitution guarantees the right of the people to keep and bear arms in self-defense.
 Generally, Florida law authorizes a person to own, possess, and lawfully use firearms and other weapons without a license if: